locksec/mediabox/README.md

 ## 🎨 Custom Styling
 For custom styles, your options are twofold:

-1. Tweak the mediabox.css file directly.
+1. Tweak the `mediabox.css` file directly.
-2. Create your own stylesheet and go wild.
+2. Create your own stylesheet and go wild!

 **Note**: The inline <style> section in index.html serves as a demo styling guide and isn't required for MediaBox's core functionality.